pedromartinho/salsify/README.md

 ## Initial Setup

-As asked, you can find the files in the the only thing you need to have installed in your pc is **docker** and **docker-compose**.
+I've inserted theAs asked, you can find the files in the the only thing you need to have installed in your pc is **docker** and **docker-compose**.
 After that, simply run the commands bellow.
 The first one will be responsible for building the containers and the last to have the file pre processing done and make the application up.

 ```./build.sh```